 - Make the Frosting: While cake is cooling, prepare cream cheese frosting.
 In the bowl of a stand mixer, beat the butter and cream cheese on medium to high speed until smooth and creamy, about 2-3 minutes.
 Add in vanilla and salt and mix well to combine.
 With mixer on low, gradually add the powdered sugar one cup at a time until completely combined and no dry spots are left.
 Continue beating until smooth and creamy, 2-3 minutes

 - Make & Decorate Cakesicles: Melt orange coating chocolate in microwave for 1 minute on 50% power, stir, then return to microwave in 30 second increments until chocolate is fully melted.
 Spoon 1-2 tablespoons of melted chocolate into each cavity of the silicone cakesicle mold, spreading up the sides to coat evenly.
 Using a popsicle stick, insert stick through each slits to clear chocolate blocking the slits then remove.
 Place mold in freezer for 5 minutes to allow chocolate to set.
 Once set, remove from the freezer.
 Roll 2 tablespoons of cake/frosting mixture into a large ball and packing firmly into cavity of the mold, being careful not to press too hard or the chocolate may crack.
 Be sure cake fills cavity and is even with top of mold.
 Spread melted orange chocolate over top of cake to create even layer.
 Insert popsicle stick into slit and through cake until it reaches almost to the top of the mold.
-Remove popsicle stick and repeat for remaining cavities.
+Repeat for remaining cavities.
 Place mold in freezer for 5-10 minutes.
-Carefully flip mold over onto a piece of parchment paper and gently peel the mold off the cakesicles.
-Insert popsicle sticks into each one about ¾ of the way through the cake.
-Flip over and decorate with melted chocolate and sprinkles as desired
+Carefully flip mold over onto a piece of parchment paper and gently peel the mold off the cakesicles and push the popsicle stick through the slit to remove from mold.
+Flip cakesicle over and decorate with melted chocolate and sprinkles as desired

 - Store decorated cakeicles in the fridge for up to 7 days

-Keywords: halloween, halloween treats, halloween cake pops, halloween cakesicles, cakesicles, kid friendly treats, treats on a stick, popsicle stick, chocolate cake pop, nut free dessert
+Keywords: halloween, halloween treats, halloween cake pops, halloween treats for kids, halloween recipes, chocolate cakecsicle, black and orange treat, halloween cakesicles, cakesicles, kid friendly treats, treats on a stick, popsicle stick, chocolate cake pop, nut free dessert, homemade halloween treat, homemade halloween recipe, treat ideas for halloween

 Notice: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 By clicking on any of these links, you are consenting to us to place cookies on your browser.